withfriendsco/why-withfriends/src/posts/memberships.md

 remind your fans _why_ they're members.
 This means early access to your best merch, discounts on package deals, and even quarterly or monthly deliveries of products.
 (Consumable products like specialty foods and beverages are great for these tiers.)
 Discounts are a huge motivator, but they don't have to break the bank to be enticing.
-It's important to always be evaluating

 **If you're worried about bad actors taking advantage of your membership program, Withfriends provides a dashboard showing detailed discount usage reports to